sepehr-gh/stewie/README.md

 This calls `sayHello` method of a controller class(&file) named `HelloController` in controllers directory.
 Note that variable `username` is also passed to the controller method.

+### Page not found error

+You might want to show special page to user when page is not found like 404 error pages! you can have a controller or a function that handles it!

+    Route::E404("ErrorPagesController@error404");

+or

+    Route::E404(function(){
+        echo "oops!";
+    });

 ### view

 Stewie uses **Smarty Templae Engine** as its default template engine to generate view files.